 On the other hand, if both parties are clear about a short, no-strings-attached fling, a rebound can also help you move on fast from your ex and get back on the dating scene.
 Whether or not to get into a rebound relationship is your choice.
 But you must weigh the pros and cons carefully before taking the plunge.

 Remember, not every story gets its happily-ever-after.
 Some are just fleeting encounters that run their course.
 When you get over someone fast, you not only save yourself from a world of heartache but also prevent your self-worth from taking a hit.
-If you’re nursing a broken heart, follow these tips to turn over a new leaf in your life.
+Moving on from the love of your life is no picnic.
+But we hope, if you’re nursing a broken heart, following these tips will help you turn over a new leaf and rebuild your life.